Connect the dots

 We all know how animals behave: run when they are in flight instinct (=exercise), fight when in the fight instinct (=boxing, as an example), and have an intense tremor when coming out of the freeze instinct.
 The last half of this video shows the freeze instinct which animals use when they cannot run or fight and are close to death.

 I help people with Parkinson’s to find their way OUT of instincts because that is the culprit in Parkinson’s disease and many other diseases.
 I am a biologist, coach, and therapist, so I have a good perspective to see these similarities between humans and animals, and I have worked for several years with Parkinson’s clients.
 (One client has been rescanned and is now free of his Parkinson’s diagnosis.
-Usual it is a process that takes a long time)
+Usually this is a process that takes a long time)

 I have worked for several years with Parkinson’s clients.
 (One client has been rescanned and is now free of his Parkinson’s diagnosis.)